-The Articles administration panel will show a list of all your existing articles together with basic information (Such as ID, Posted, Title, Author, etc.).
+The Articles panel will show a list of all your existing articles together with basic information (Such as ID, Posted, Title, Author, etc.).

 On this page: